sfelderman/fullstack-app/README.md

   - intercept outgoing data and store it in cache or indexDB
   - Update cache/db after response
   - Full offline support?

-- ### ESLINT setup

-  - Get it integrated and working with prettier

 - ### Progressive Web App